Aaryan2R/WaifuChat/README.md

 ## 📝 license

-do whatever you want with it lol. its a college project.
+do whatever you want with it lol.

 ---